 Carpeting plants, like Monte Carlo (Micranthemum), also help create a sense of scale and depth, but tend to require additional maintenance to maintain that grassy field type look.

 In this setup, I opted for easier plants:

 These plants grow well under low to medium light and thrive without CO2 or fertilizer.

-In my setup, the nutrients contained in Eco Complete substrate, and also fish waste, provide adequate food for the plants to grow.
+In my setup, I use Eco Complete substrate, which contains nutrients that provide food for the plants.

 Step 5: Add White Sand or Gravel for Contrast